If you suffered a workplace injury or illness caused by unsafe working conditions, you will likely be entitled to compensation.

 Actions that are merely careless, thoughtless, or even irresponsible are not enough to be considered serious and willful misconduct.

-A clear violation of health and safety codes, such as those set by the California Occupational Safety and Health Administration (Cal OSHA), might qualify as serious and willful misconduct.
+A clear violation of health and safety codes, such as those set by Cal/OSHA, might qualify as serious and willful misconduct.
 Intentionally removing safety equipment and instructing employees to continue working could also qualify.

 Because claims for serious and willful misconduct are very difficult to win and follow a different set of rules than typical workers' comp claims, you should consult with a lawyer as soon as possible.
 An experienced workers' comp attorney can assess your case, identify any safety violations, and advise you on the likelihood of winning your claim.